-All NCTCOG Transportation Department staff members employed as of February 2013 completed training on the requirements and techniques for providing meaningful access to services for LEP persons.
-Training materials and resources continue to be available for review by all staff - including new employees.
-In March 2018, a select group of staff (Environmental Justice Liaisons designated by each team in the department) received supplemental training in best practices for engaging LEP populations.
+All NCTCOG Transportation Department staff members employed as of July 2019 completed in-person training on the requirements and techniques for providing meaningful access to services for LEP persons.
+Training materials and resources continue to be available for review by all staff-including new employees.